 - The car imported in Kenya must be the Right-hand drive.
 Left-hand drive vehicles are not allowed for registration unless they are for a particular purpose.

 - The used vehicles must pass a safety and mechanical inspection.

-Other duty payments when importing cars from Japan to Kenya
+Other duty payments for importing used car from Japan to Kenya

 Apart from the import declaration fee paid before or during clearance, there are other tax costs.
-Importing other or Japanese car in Kenya, considering that imports far outbalance this country’s minimal exports.
+Importing Japanese used car in Kenya or others, considering that imports far outbalance this country’s minimal exports.
 It is expensive, but there is no better option.
 Even before you know the costs, you need to understand the terms used, so that you know what they are paying.

 CIF means the cost of the car in its country of origin, the insurance, and the freight charge, all combined.
 IDF is the Import Declaration Fee.
 On this, a minimum amount of $5000 or 2.25 of the CIF value is paid.
 It depends on whatever amount is higher.
 Sometimes, the CIF could also be calculated from the Current Retail Selling Price (CRSP) of the vehicle.